Monirules/DFU_DIALNet__Novel_Approach/README.md

-# DFU_DIALNet: A Novel Approach for Diabetic Foot Ulcer Detection
+# DFU DIALNet: Towards Reliable and Trustworthy Diabetic Foot Ulcer Detection with Synergistic Confluence of Grad-CAM and LIME

 This project focuses on using machine learning and deep learning to detect diabetic foot ulcers (DFU).
 The novel DFU_DIALNet approach achieved an accuracy of 99.33%, and the model decisions are interpreted using LIME and Grad-CAM.